MeltwaterArchive/vedo-datascience-toolkit/linearclassification/README.md

 Config
 ------

-Configuration options like the number of features to use, where to source the ngram features, whether to use links info etc. can be set by creating a class that overides the config_base.py in lib and specifying on the command line.
+Configuration options like the number of features to use, where to source the ngram features, whether to use links info etc. can be set by creating a class that overrides the config_base.py in lib and specifying on the command line.

 Command line
 -------------